deepaksood619/deepaksood619.github.io/docs/about-me/projects.md

 ### Competitive Programming (July'17 - Present)

-My repository where i maintain all the competitive programming questions that i have solved.
+My repository where I maintain all the competitive programming questions that I have solved.
 It's a collection of problems from various sites like HackerRank, GeeksForGeeks, HackerEarth, CodeChef, LeetCode, and basic algorithms and data structure questions

 <https://github.com/deepaksood619/Competitive-Programming>